 If you hesitate before you start, the app will highlight the current note and display where to find it on your keyboard.
 Small features like this one are helpful, but they are few and far between.

 During lessons that provide a backing track, you can engage Practice mode, which offers reduced tempos of 85% or 95% and a “Wait for me” setting.

 If you choose the “Wait for me” setting, the lesson won’t progress until you hit the correct note.
 Once you’ve had enough practice, you can exit practice mode and complete the less properly.

-Unfortunately, we don’t get to discuss too many positives before we start to focus on what’s missing.
+Unfortunately, I don’t get to discuss too many positives before I start to focus on what’s missing.

 The app uses color-coded feedback to show correct and incorrect notes:

 The system is straightforward enough, but it needs to be more specific.
 I’ve already said there are issues with incorrect note recognition, but I can put that aside to focus on yellow notes (timing issues).

 You can play the wrong rhythm entirely and still get all green notes.
 You can play early or late and still get all green notes.
 Yellow notes only occur when you hesitate too long without playing anything, and the app has to assist you.